 - Deck Steward

-In 2016, there was an estimated number of 2,600,500 jobs in the United States for Waiter or Waitress.
+There were about 2,600,500 jobs for Waiter or Waitress in 2016 (in the United States).
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 182,500 new jobs for Waiter or Waitress by 2026.
-There will be an estimated 522,700 positions for Waiter or Waitress per year.
+The BLS estimates 522,700 yearly job openings in this field.

 The states with the most job growth for Waiter or Waitress are Utah, Washington, and Arizona.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

 Waiters and Waitresses make between $17,330 and $40,780 a year.

 Waiters and Waitresses who work in Hawaii, Vermont, or District of Columbia, make the highest salaries.